jneidel/jneidel.com/content/essay/no-interrupting/index.md

 say and was going to say.
 I would try to hurry them along like "Yeah, I got that already" or "and then you did x and y" etc.
+Or I jump in to counter their point before they were done making it, based on what I thought they meant.

-The feedback I would get would be "You're not really listening to me."
+The feedback I got to this behavior ranged from being thought of as rude or aggressive to "You're not really listening to me."

 I would auto-complete the words the other person was searching for:
 - Other person: "I felt so…"
 - Me: "weird, awkward, out-of-place"
 - Other person: "eh, yeah, something like that…"

-In this example I'm denying the other person an opportunity to better understand how they feel.
+It denies the other person an opportunity to better understand how they feel by finding the right words for it.
 And that's a shame.

 ## Rehabilitation

 Awareness.
 As a first step you need to catch yourself interrupting.
-Supressing the impuls to interrupt is a second step.
+Suppressing the impulse to interrupt is a second step.
 Awareness comes first.
 A lot is won by noticing that you're doing it and how the other person reacts to it.